 Errol Sutherland is from Beardy’s & Okemasis Cree Nation and is currently the Digital and Social Media Strategist for Eagle Feather News and the owner of Toxic Cree – a digital marketing agency serving Saskatchewan’s First Nations.
 Prior to his employment with Eagle Feather News and starting his own business, Sutherland worked for Creative Fire and the Saskatchewan Indian Institute of Technologies (SIIT).
 He is a graduate of SIIT and brings extensive experience in digital marketing and design to the table.
 Errol grew up reading the paper and he sees it as a vital part of the community.
 He is proud to step in as one of the new owners to help carry the publication into the future.

-John Lagimodiere is the President of ACS Aboriginal Consulting Services and the Editor/Publisher of Eagle Feather News.
-He has also hosted the award-winning national radio show, As If, on CBC Radio.
+John Lagimodiere is the President of ACS Aboriginal Consulting Services and the former Editor/Publisher of Eagle Feather News.
+John is continuing to support the new Eagle Feather News ownership team in an advisory role until March of 2022.
+John has hosted the award-winning national radio show, As If, on CBC Radio.
 John has delivered Aboriginal awareness training to clients ranging from the Saskatoon Police Service, Potash Corporation of Saskatchewan, Provincial Court Judges, Cameco Corporation and the University of Saskatchewan.
 John is a recipient of the Saskatchewan Centennial Medal and was honoured with a Living in Harmony Award from the City of Saskatoon in 2006.
 ACS received the ABEX for Aboriginal Business in 2009.